HHachem001/CtL_Final/README.md

    - Search for specific content.
    - Utilize AI-powered content recommendations.

-4. **IRS Code Extractor**:
+4. **IRC Code Extractor**:
    - Upload PDF of a case or article
-   - Utilize RegEx to extract IRS Codes referenced in document
+   - Utilize RegEx to extract IRC Codes referenced in document

 ## Technologies Used